pgvector/pgvector/README.md

 Open-source vector similarity search for Postgres

-Store all of your application data in one place.
+Store your vectors with the rest of your data.
 Supports:

 - exact and approximate nearest neighbor search
 - L2 distance, inner product, and cosine distance